-Based on the analysis of historical half-hourly load and half-hourly prices set out above, our approach for this draft report is to continue to adopt the approach that we adopted in our advice to the ESC for the VDO for 2019/20; that is, we continue to include all historical data available to us (in this case data from 2016/17, 2017/18 and 2018/19) in a Monte Carlo simulation when forecasting half-hourly load and half-hourly prices.
-Implicit in this approach is the assumption that patterns of load and prices for each of these three historical years can provide useful information on potential load and price outcomes for 2020.
+Based on the analysis of historical half-hourly load and half-hourly prices set out above, our approach for this report is to continue to adopt the approach that we adopted in our advice to the ESC for the VDO for 2021; that is, we continue to include all historical data available to us (in this case data from 2016/17, 2017/18, 2018/19 and 2019/20) in a Monte Carlo simulation when forecasting half-hourly load and half-hourly prices.
+Implicit in this approach is the assumption that patterns of load and prices for each of these four historical years can provide useful information on patterns of load and price outcomes for 2021.

-As we have seen above, there has been very little change in the average daily load profile for residential or small business customers, and, in our view, reason to think that half-hourly load form 2016/17 through to 2018/19 can provide useful information on potential load and price outcomes for 2020.
-While there is some indication that load in the middle of the day is falling slightly - likely as a result or increased solar PV generation - the effect does not appear to be significant.
+As we have seen above, there has been little change in the average daily load profile for residential or small business customers, and, in our view, reason to think that half-hourly load from 2016/17 through to 2019/20 can provide useful information on potential load and price outcomes for 2021.
+While there is some indication that load in the middle of the day is falling slightly - likely as a result of increased solar PV generation - the effect does not appear to be significant.
 Our assessment suggests that under current market conditions, these changes in load (and, more broadly, the effect that solar PV has on load) would not have a material impact on our estimate of WEC.
 However, this will need to be monitored in future.

-While there is little change in the average daily load profile, there have been more significant changes in price outcomes over the period 2016/17 through to 2018/19.
-In particular, the average daily profile for spot prices shows that the peak in spot prices in the mid-afternoon to evening period was more significant in 2018/19 that it was in earlier years.
-This was primarily driven by high price events during the afternoon to evening period in summer 2018/19.
-What is more, the analysis of ASXEnergy data that we have undertaken - including as summarised in Figure 8 - suggests that the market is expecting similar high price events to occur during summer in 2019/20.
-This suggests that the market is expecting that half-hourly prices in 2019/20 will be more like those in 2018/19 than in 2016/17 and 2017/18, and raises the question of whether only using half-hourly prices (and load) from 2018/19 to forecast half-hourly prices (and load) for 2020 would be preferable to including data from all three historical years in a Monte Carlo simulation.
-For this draft report we continue to adopt the Monte Carlo simulation approach that we used in our advice on WEC for 2019/20.
-We do this on the basis that this makes our analysis less susceptible to the specific set of circumstances or events that characterise a specific year.
+While there is little change in the average daily load profile, there have been more significant changes in price outcomes over the period 2016/17 through to 2019/20.
+In particular, the average daily profile for spot prices shows that the peak in spot prices in the mid-afternoon to evening period has become more pronounced each year from 2016/17 to 2019/20, and persistent longer in the evening.
+This is primarily driven by an increasing number of high price events during the afternoon and evening in Q1.
+What is more, the analysis of ASXEnergy data that we have undertaken - including as summarised in Figure 8 - suggests that the market is expecting similar high price events to occur during Q1 2021.

+This raises the question of whether only using half-hourly prices (and load) from more recent years would be preferable to including data from all four historical years in a Monte Carlo simulation.
+For instance, as an alternative to using data from all four years from 2016/17 through to 2019/20 we could exclude data from 2016/17 on the basis that 2016/17 had fewer high price events during the afternoon and evening in Q1 than subsequent years.
+For this draft report we continue to use all available data, consistent with the approach that we have adopted in previous years.
+However, we have investigated the effect of excluding data from 2016/17 on our estimate of the WEC and have found that it would result is a difference of less than 2% in the WEC.